What is a credit card for bad credit?

 Can I get a credit card with bad credit?

 Yes.
-You can get a credit card with bad credit, but you have to make sure you apply specifically for a card designed for poor credit.
+You can apply for a credit card with bad credit, but you should make sure it’s the right card for your circumstances.

 Will my eligibility be guaranteed with a credit card check?